Ji-Zhou/Ji-Zhou.github.io/_pages/about.md

 I am an incoming Ph.D. student in the [Department of Civil Engineering](https://www.monash.edu/engineering/departments/civil) at Monash University, supervised by [Prof.Nan Zheng](https://www.monash.edu/engineering/nanzheng#about).
 I received my B.Eng. degree from School of Automation, Beijing University of Posts and Telecommunications in 2024, supervised by [Prof.Senyan Yang](https://teacher.bupt.edu.cn/yangsenyan1/zh_CN/index.htm).

 My current research focuses on the design and optimization of intelligent transportation systems, including location and routing problem, scheduling and planning for complex systems, planning and control for autonomous vehicles.
-I pursue intelligent decision-making based on model-driven and data-driven, such as nonlinear programming, heuristic search, reinforcement learning and combinatorial algorithms.
+I pursue intelligent decision-making based on model-driven and data-driven methods, such as nonlinear programming, heuristic search, reinforcement learning and combinatorial algorithms.
 Data analysis and simulation are also essential tools in my research.(Last updated 1/9/2024)

 Current Works
 ======